RTMecha/BetterLegacy/snapshots.md

 ## Fixes
 - Fixed theme updating not updating the stored theme.
 - Fixed file drag and drop not checking for singular images.
+- Fixed Multi BG indexing not working in some cases.

 # snapshot-2025.5.4 - (pre-1.7.0) > [May 2, 2025]
 Hotfix snapshot